-Prerequisites: Math 11 or equivalent with minimum grade of C 4 hours lecture, 3 hours lab weekly principles of atomic and molecular structure, periodic table and states of matter, as well as quantitative techniques involved in elementary chemical calculations; some discussion of nuclear, organic, and biochemistry.
+Prerequisites: Math 11 with minimum grade of C or appropriate score on the math placement test 4 hours lecture, 3 hours lab weekly Introductory course in chemistry stressing basic principles of atomic and molecular structure, periodic table and states of matter, as well as quantitative techniques involved in elementary chemical calculations; some discussion of nuclear, organic, and biochemistry.
 Introduction to lab techniques with experiments illustrating principles covered in lectures.
 (2)